Assessments

 Discovery call

-A gentle, informal conversation designed to understand your concerns, address any questions, and assess whether an assessment pathway may be the right fit.
+A short, relaxed conversation to explore your concerns, respond to any questions, and consider whether an assessment pathway may be suitable.

 Initial consultation

-A considered clinical session involving screening measures, observation, and collaborative discussion.
-This step provides greater clarity around whether a full assessment may be recommended.
+A detailed clinical session that includes screening measures, observation, and discussion.
+This step helps clarify whether a full assessment may be indicated.

 Comprehensive assessment

-This stage encompasses a clinical interview and formal standardised assessments, with all findings carefully integrated into a thorough written report.
+This stage involves a clinical interview alongside formal standardised assessments.
+All findings are brought together into a comprehensive written report.

 Feedback Session